 Quality of life is a broad topic that encompasses a range different of areas such as life satisfaction, and multidimensional factors that include physical health, psychological state, level of independence, family, education, wealth, religious beliefs, a sense of optimism, local services and transport, employment, social relationships, housing and the environment.
 It can be influenced by cultural perspectives, values, personal expectations, and goals.

 For people diagnosed with a mental health problem, especially those with a severe and enduring condition, quality of life, including what it means and how to achieve it is key to leading a fulfilling life.
 To some extent mental health services have begun to move from a focus on reducing a person’s symptoms to thinking about well-being and functioning.
 For someone diagnosed with a health problem, quality of life will also be affected by their acceptance of their condition and their ability to manage any negative thoughts and emotions about that condition.

-The main objectives of the project are to understand and raise awareness of:
+The main objectives of the project were to understand and raise awareness of: